 In the world of technology, the concept of “End of Life” is a red flag and a time to take action.
 Once software goes End of Life (EOL), it still works.
 However, continuing to use end-of-life technology in your organization is risky.
 The smart business manager decides to act in advance of an EOL date to eliminate the dangers.

 This is an important topic this year because as 2019 ends and 2020 begins, two major operating systems from Microsoft are going EOL: Windows 7 on user machines and Windows Server 2008 on server machines.
 As the year progresses, you will hear more and more about this.
 So, it makes sense to plan for this now to avoid inevitable risks.

 The dangers and risks of using end-of-life technology (both hardware and software)

 The first thing to know is that an EOL status means that the software provider will no longer issue security updates to address vulnerabilities.
 A firewall and anti-virus software alone are not enough protection because hackers constantly look to leverage un-patchable vulnerabilities.
 Keeping EOL operating systems in place is an open invitation for attracting malicious cybercriminals.

 Most of the major breaches of the last decade were the result of companies using older operating systems.
 Because the operating system was no longer able to be patched and kept secure, these organizations enabled the breaches to occur (think Equifax, Target, Home Depot, etc.).

 Incompatibility with future business applications

 If you continue to use EOL operating systems, typically you cannot upgrade to the latest versions of business software applications that you use every day.
-New applications generally are not compatible with obsolete, EOL software.
-Leaving older technology in places limits the ability for any scalability of new applications.
+New applications generally are not compatible with obsolete or EOL software.
+Leaving older technology in place limits the ability for any scalability of new applications.